fieldtrip/website/reference/data2bids.md

    cfg.CogAtlasID                  = string
    cfg.CogPOID                     = string

- There are more BIDS options for the mri/meg/eeg/ieegdata type specific sidecars.
+ There are more BIDS options for the mri/meg/eeg/ieeg data type specific sidecars.
  Rather than listing them all here, please open this function in the MATLAB editor, and scroll down a bit to see what those are.
 In general the information in the JSON files is specified in CamelCase, whereas the information for TSV files is in